scaladus/opinionated-scala/README.md

 - Do you really need a macro for that?

 ### Separation of concerns
-- Do one thing and do it well?
+- Do one thing and do it well!